-The proposed approach exploits the earlier work done by the first author and his colleagues [4, 6] on the Fourier analysis of decision trees.
-Although, the paper considers the Fourier representation, this is clearly not the only available linear representation around and other representations should be explored.
-This work also opens up several other possibilities.
+The proposed approach exploits the earlier work done by the first author and his colleagues [5] which showed that the Fourier transform of decision trees can be efficiently computed and we can also compute the tree back from its Fourier spectrum [7].
+Although, the paper considers the Fourier representation, this is clearly not the only available linear representation around.
+However, our prior work shows that it is particularly suitable for representing decision trees.
+This work also opens up several new possibilities.
 Linear systems theory offers many tools for analyzing properties like stability and convergence.
-For example, eigenvalues of a linear system are directly associated with the stability of the system.
-We plan to explore these issues for tree-ensembles in the future.